-In October 2020, the Compensation Committee reviewed a peer group consisting of fifteen companies that would be used as a reference to determine 2020 pay opportunity levels for the NEOs.
-TCS selected the peer group to consist of companies that compete with us for both capital and talent.
+The Compensation Committee reviewed and approved a peer group consisting of nineteen companies that would be used as a reference to determine 2021 pay opportunity levels for the NEOs.
+TCS proposed the peer group to consist of companies that compete with us for both capital and talent.
 The table below presents the peer group companies: